Upcoming Mission

 Payloads:

-On the heels of completing the first successful commercial Moon landing, Firefly’s second lunar mission is bigger and bolder!
-For Blue Ghost Mission 2, Firefly was awarded two NASA Commercial Lunar Payload Services (CLPS) task orders to provide payload services in lunar orbit and on the lunar surface, and has since onboarded additional government and commercial customers from across the globe.
+On the heels of completing the first successful commercial Moon landing, Firefly’s second lunar mission, named Riders 2 the Dark, is bigger and bolder as America’s first mission on the Moon’s far side.
+For this mission, Firefly was awarded two NASA Commercial Lunar Payload Services (CLPS) task orders to provide payload services in lunar orbit with Firefly’s Elytra orbiter and on the lunar surface with Firefly’s Blue Ghost lander.
+Set to launch no earlier than late 2026, the mission will deliver six international payloads, including technology, spacecraft, and instruments representing five different countries: US, UK, UAE, Australia, and Canada.

 Firefly Blue Ghost Mission 2 - Blue Ghost stacked on Elytra